Dirty Da'wah [Part 1] - Insult In The Name Of Islam - MuslimMatters.org

 As painful, confusing, and sometimes infuriating as being backbitten can be, this might be the best role to play in this drama, or rather – it can be.
 You can choose to do nothing, and you’ll be earning free good deeds for literally nothing.
 Or, if there is falsehood spreading that could cause bigger problems, you can choose to address it – but you have to be very, very careful.

 Clarifying information about you is not the same thing as launching a counterattack.
-Protect yourself from transferring what was said to you to others by outing your backbiter, lest you go from victim of gheebah to perpatrator of nameemah in one deceptively smooth motion.
+Protect yourself from going from victim of gheebah to the perpetrator of nameemah in one deceptively smooth motion.

 “The powerful man is not the one who can overcome others, but the powerful man is the one who can control himself at the time of anger.”
 The Messenger of Allah ﷺ